j9t/little-books/manuscript/website-quality-control.md

 ### Layout and Design Consistency

 Normally filed under other categories, consistency-checking is also a key factor in website quality control.
 What is it normally filed under?
 Browser testing.
-That is, as we’ve just noticed, a misnomer: we’re not testing browsers, we’re testing the layout and design of our websites for consistency across browsers and devices.
+That is, as we’ve just noticed, a misnomer: We’re not testing browsers, we’re testing the layout and design of our websites for consistency across browsers and devices.

 Making this little differentiation makes clear what tools we can use: browser and device emulators, of which there are plenty.
 The testing landscape has changed significantly over the years, and although it has become a challenge to test for the slew of devices, web-based tools that allow quick comparisons have matured to the extent that we have to install fewer user agents than we used to.
 (The normalization and unification of rendering engines has contributed to improvements, too, considering that [WebKit](https://www.webkit.org/) is now by far the most common engine.)